Signed in as:

-Every seat was taken in the the Ustinov Room at Dundee University’s Bonar Hall for the first performance of Nigel Don’s String Septet.
+Every seat was taken in the the Ustinov Room at Dundee University’s Bonar Hall for the first performance of Nigel Don’s String Septet on 22 September 2017.
 Dundee Chamber Ensemble coped admirably with some last minute refinements to the music, and the audience showed its appreciation of the music and the performance.

 Ensemble leader Stephen Spackman led the ensemble expertly and Nigel thanked him for his help and guidance in preparing the piece for performance.
-Nigel is pictured after the performance.
 Two violins, two violas, two cellos and a double bass will bring ‘resonant bass textures’ to the first public performance of this suite, which is just under half an hour in length.

 Nigel Don was formerly a local piano teacher and a conductor of the Dundee University orchestra.
 He said, “Composers like nothing better than hearing their music played, and I really appreciate the help I have had from Dundee Chamber Ensemble."

 The five movements include a waltz in three time - most of the time.
 The composer has added in some extra beats, and skipped one or two.
 Dancers beware!
 There is also a cello ‘ceilidh piece’, a gentle slow section and a rumbustious finale.